 - Fresh Eating

 Northline Saskatoon is covered in stunning clusters of white flowers rising above the foliage from early to mid spring before the leaves.
-It has dark green foliage throughout the season.
+It has dark green deciduous foliage.
 The oval leaves turn an outstanding yellow in the fall.
 It features an abundance of magnificent blue berries in late spring.

 This is a multi-stemmed deciduous shrub with an upright spreading habit of growth.
 Its relatively fine texture sets it apart from other landscape plants with less refined foliage.
 This plant will require occasional maintenance and upkeep, and is best pruned in late winter once the threat of extreme cold has passed.
 It is a good choice for attracting birds to your yard, but is not particularly attractive to deer who tend to leave it alone in favor of tastier treats.
 Gardeners should be aware of the following characteristic(s) that may warrant special consideration;